-Subarachnoid hemorrhage is a type of stroke that occurs when a blood vessel ruptures.
-Blood quickly fills the area immediately surrounding the brain and spinal cord.
-This space contains the cerebrospinal fluid.
-The fluid cushions and protects the brain and spinal cord.
+Subarachnoid hemorrhage (SAH) is a type of stroke that happens when a blood vessel breaks.
+Blood quickly fills the site around the brain and spinal cord.
+This space has fluid that cushions and protects the brain and spinal cord.

-Subarachnoid hemorrhage may be caused by:
+SAH may be caused by:

 Symptoms may include: